-You must translate the main elements of the application’s listing in your desired language.
-You mandatorily need to fill the desired information in the store language that you set in the previews step, and then you can add as many language translations as you like.
+You must translate the main elements of the application’s listing into your desired language.
+You mandatorily need to fill in the desired information in the store language that you set in the previews step, and then you can add as many language translations as you like.

-- You can translate your app listing’s elements to as many languages as you like.
+- You can translate your app listing’s elements into as many languages as you like.